Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Differential equations

-Now we establish the existence of systems of differential equations: \begin{thm} Let $V$ be a strongly $A$-graded vertex algebra with a vertex subalgebra $V_0$ strongly graded with respect to $A_0 \subset A$.
-Suppose that every strongly graded $V$-module satisfies $C_1$-cofiniteness condition as a $V_0$-module.
-Also suppose that for any two fixed elements $\beta_1$ and $\beta_2$ in $\tilde{A}$ and any triple of strongly graded generalized $V$-modules $M_1$, $M_2$ and $M_3$, the fusion rule
+\end{thm} \pf We construct $R$-module $T$ and $R$-submodule $J \subset T$ associated to for each quadruple $w_i \in W_i^{(\beta_i)}$ ($i = 0, 1, 2, 3$).
+By proposition \ref{main proposition}, $T/J$ is finitely generated.
+Since $R$ is a Noetherian ring, any $R$-submodule of the finitely generated $R$-module $T/J$ is also finitely generated.
+In particular, $M_1$ and $M_2$ are finitely generated.
+The second conclusion follows immediately. \epfv

+Now we establish the existence of systems of differential equations: \begin{thm} Let $W_i$ for $i = 0, 1, 2, 3$ be strongly $\tilde{A}$-graded generalized $V$-modules satisfying the $C_1$-cofiniteness condition.
+Suppose that the $\tilde{A}$-patterns of elements in $W_i$ are preserved by the vertex operators.
+Then for any $\tilde{A}$-homogeneous elements $w_i \in W_i$ ($i = 0, 1, 2, 3$), there exist